About the Global Sustainable Development

 Global stricter requirements

-The European Sustainable Development Network (ESDN) has published its 45th quarterly report, "The Role of European Parliaments in the Implementation of the 2030 Agenda and the SDGs" in July 2017.
-The report examines the current status of implementation of the 2030 Agenda and SDGs in 10 European national legislatures.
+The European Sustainable Development Network (ESDN) published its 45th quarterly report, "The Status Quo of European Legislative Bodies in Implementing the 2030 Agenda and SDGs," in July 2017.
+The report examines the current status of legislative bodies in 10 European countries in implementing the 2030 Agenda and SDGs.

-Headquartered in Vienna, Austria, ESDN is an organization founded by government officials and sustainability experts from eight European countries.
-The objective of ESDN is to assist European countries in developing their sustainability strategies.
-Founded in 2002, ESDN was originally an annual sustainability conference held in European countries before being expanded into a permanent networking organization.
-In 2006, ESDN established the Steering Group (currently composed of seven countries) and the ESDN Office (a permanent executive body) in order to accelerate sustainable development in Europe.
-In May 2006, ESDN started releasing a quarterly report.
+ESDN is an organization comprised of government officials and sustainability experts from eight European countries, headquartered in Vienna, Austria.
+Its mission is to assist European countries in developing sustainable development strategies.
+Founded in 2002 as an annual sustainability conference in European countries, ESDN has expanded into a regular online organization.
+In 2006, ESDN established a Steering Group (currently composed of seven countries) and an ESDN Office (a permanent implementing body) to accelerate and sustainably promote sustainable development in European countries.
+It began publishing quarterly reports in May 2006.

-The Finnish government completed a full government report in March 2017, which describes all sustainable practices conducted by the legislative branch.
-People could look at the government's annual report and see the SDGs' implementation status and progress made by the responsible units.
-Since 2004, the Bundestag has responded to implement the SDGs.
-In February 2014, the Bundestag established the Parliamentary Advisory Council on Sustainable Development to discuss SDG-related issues.
-In Greece, the General Secretariat of the Greek Government (GSG) promised in December 2016 to unify the executive and legislative powers to implement the SDGs; the GSG is the highest body in Greece to implement the SDGs.
-The Italian Ministry of Foreign Affairs began setting up a group to work on the SDGs in 2013, which was transformed into the Standing Sub-Committee on Implementation of the 2030 Agenda in September 2015.
-This committee hopes to improve the performance and to guide people and policy-making towards the SDGs.
+The Finnish government completed a comprehensive government report in March 2017, covering all sustainability efforts by the legislative and parliamentary branches.
+This report allows for review of the government's annual report and the implementation and progress of the SDGs by the responsible agencies.
+Since 2004, the German Federal Parliament has echoed the goals of the SDGs, establishing the Parliamentary Advisory Council on Sustainable Development in February 2014 specifically to discuss SDG-related issues.
+In December 2016, Greece, through the General Secretariat of the Greek (GSG), pledged to integrate executive and legislative powers to achieve the SDGs goals; the GSG is the highest body in Greece responsible for integrating the SDGs.
+The Italian Ministry of Foreign Affairs established a working group in 2013 to study SDG matters, which was transformed into a Standing Sub-Committee on the Implementation of the 2030 SDGs in September 2015.
+The Agenda aims to establish performance and guide the public and public decision-making toward the SDGs.

 ABOUT THE CODEX ALIMENTARIUS